Jagmeet Singh gets angry at Bloc MP Alain Therrien for blocking motion on racism in RCMP

 A culture problem for the RCMP

 There is at least a strong possibility there is something wrong with the culture of a police organization where this sort of use of force can happen, so casually and so often.
-In these two cases, and in many others, officers had been called upon to help people, but instead kill them.
+In these two cases, and in many others, officers had been called upon to help people, but instead killed them.

 The use of deadly force in these circumstances cannot possibly be the most effective solution, when there are so many other ways to de-escalate cases of mental and emotional distress.
 And it is hard to believe that RCMP officers would have behaved the same way in dealing with people who were not members of a visible minority group.